tylerhudd/log_gen/readme.md

 ## Configuration (config.yaml)

-Create a `config.yaml` file in the same directory with the following structure:
+Create a `config.yaml` file in the `log` directory with the following contents:

 ```yaml
 user: